 “The Lviv progressive synagogue, called Tempel (temple), was the first reformed synagogue in Galicia.
 It was a monumental building in Neoclassical style, notable for its large dome; unlike European progressive synagogues with their typical oriental and Moorish decorative motifs (Berlin, Vienna or Budapest), it more resembled a Byzantine church,” from Lviv Interactive.

 The Synagogue was destroyed by the Nazis in 1941.
-Today there is a memorial stone and placard at the location of the synagogue that reads: “This is the site of the synagogue of the progressive Jews called ‘The Temple; which served Lviv’s Intelligentsia.
+Today there is a memorial stone and placard at the location of the synagogue that reads: “This is the site of the synagogue of the progressive Jews called ‘The Tempel; which served Lviv’s intelligentsia.
 It was built during 1844-1845 and was destroyed by German soldiers on entering to Lviv on July 1941.”

 Bernardine Fire Station